glouppe/info8006-introduction-to-ai/projects/project1/README.md

 ## Deliverables

 You're expected to produce the following deliverables: a *tar.gz* archive containing:
  - Your report named `report.pdf`.
-This should be at most 5 pages long.
+This must be at most 5 pages long.
  - Your `astar.py` file containing your implementation of A\* algorithm.
  - Your `bfs.py` file containing your implementation of BFS algorithm.